 We were in San Jose del Cabo last week for a long romantic weekend.
-It was so relaxing, and exactly what we had wanted; a weekend of sun, good food and drinks and no cares in the world.
+It was so relaxing, and exactly what we had wanted; a weekend of sun, good food and drinks and not a care in the world.
 Whenever we are in Mexico, we look forward to eating real tacos.
-Not the ones we get back home that are over filled with meat as well as sour cream, cheese guacamole and chunky (and often watery) salsa.
+Not the ones we get back home that are overfilled with meat as well as sour cream, cheese guacamole, and chunky (and often watery) salsa.
 Why doesn’t anyone at home make good tacos!
-I am talking about simple tacos where flavor over quantity prevails; small tortillas with a little meat or fish, some minced cilantro or grilled onions as well as an assortment of outrageous sauces served on the side.
+I am talking about simple tacos where flavor over quantity prevails; small tortillas with a little meat or fish, some minced cilantro or grilled onions, as well as an assortment of outrageous sauces, served on the side.
 We found a place that had Killer Tacos Al Pastor, which was simple grilled pork with a flick of pineapple (the guy making them literally would flick a piece of grilled pineapple from a whole one sitting on a grill), along with a spoonful of minced onion and cilantro.
 It was outstanding, and we couldn’t stop eating them.

 The day after we came home we were craving tacos and hit a local spot near us that was supposed to have authentic tacos.
 What a huge disappointment when our plates arrived overloaded with three tacos that were stuffed with oily carnitas, cheddar cheese, sour cream, and guacamole.
 We then vowed that we were on the quest to make real tacos at home from now on out.
 Hail the real taco!